 You guys, this is a GREAT dinner for date night (or any old night, really).
-Super simple – which is always the best way, and really good for you.
-Are you all ready for Valentine’s Day?
-This Balsamic Glazed Salmon would be really good for tonight!
+It is super simple – which is always the best way, and really good for you.
+This Pan-Seared Salmon would be really good for tonight!

-This is a meal I made for my husband recently – he’s a huge fan of salmon, and I really don’t make it very often.
-I don’t know why – it’s so easy and super fast!
-He really enjoys it.
+This is a meal I make for my husband as often as I can – he’s a huge fan of balsamic glazed salmon, and I really eat salmon as much as I should.
+It’s SO tasty, and the entire family enjoys it.

-Me too, kind of.
-I’ve made this a few times, and my friends tell me “buy the salmon skin off”.
-Okay, then!
 I really like the method of pan crisping (for those lovely brown bits), then finishing off by roasting in the oven.
 You really don’t want to OVER cook salmon, so do keep an eye on it.
 Depending on the thickness of your salmon, 5-8 minutes will be perfect in the oven (after crisping).
-But it’s pretty easy, I promise!
+It will flake easily with a fork – it’s pretty easy, I promise!

 – Rich in Omega-3 Fatty Acids